MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/resource-logs.md

 ---
-title: Send Azure resource log data
+title: Send Azure resource logs to Log Analytics workspaces, Event Hubs, or Azure Storage
 description: Learn how to send Azure resource logs to a Log Analytics workspace, event hub, or Azure Storage in Azure Monitor.
 services: azure-monitor
+ms.author: bwren
 ms.topic: conceptual
-ms.date: 08/08/2023
+ms.date: 09/29/2024
 ms.reviewer: lualderm
 ---

-# Send Azure resource log data
+# Send Azure resource log data Log Analytics workspaces, Event Hubs, or Azure Storage

-Azure resource logs are [platform logs](../essentials/platform-logs-overview.md) that provide insight into operations that were performed within an Azure resource.
-The content of resource logs varies by the Azure service and resource type.
+Azure resource logs are [platform logs](../essentials/platform-logs-overview.md) that provide insight into operations that are performed in an Azure resource.
+The content of resource logs is different for each resource type.
 Resource logs aren't collected by default.
-This article describes the [diagnostic setting](diagnostic-settings.md) required for each Azure resource to send its resource logs to different destinations.
+To collect resource logs, you must enable and configure Diagnostic Settings or use data collection rules.
+For more information on data collection rules, see [Data collection rules in Azure Monitor](data-collection-rule-overview).
+This article describes the [diagnostic setting](diagnostic-settings.md) required for each Azure resource to send its resource logs to Log Analytics workspaces, Event Hubs, or Azure Storage.

 ## Send to Log Analytics workspace